JelteF/PyLaTeX/README.md

 ### Dependencies

-- Python 3.3 (2.7 currently works as well)
+- Python 3.3 (Python 3.x might work as well)
 - pdflatex (only if you want to compile the tex file)